Lazar's Senior Bowl Preview: 14 Players to Watch From a Patriots Perspective - CLNS Media

 LB Devin Lloyd, Utah (round projection: top 20 pick)

 Starting with the consensus LB1, there are plenty of linebacker prospects to watch out for in Mobile this week.
 Although we aren’t as high on Lloyd as others, he’s a first-round talent with freakish flashes of explosiveness, coverage skills, and pass-rush ability.
 When Lloyd is pointed in the right direction, he’s a heat-seeking missile.
 In coverage, he has good reactive athleticism and range in his zone drops.
-As a converted safety, he looks very comfortable in coverage and adds more value on passing downs with his pass-rush traits as an off-ball blitzer or on-ball edge rushers.
+As a converted safety, he looks very comfortable in coverage and adds more value on passing downs with his pass-rush traits as an off-ball blitzer or on-ball edge rusher.
 However, as a run defender, his off-ball processing is a work in progress, and he wasn’t the most willing to take on blockers.
 When defenses pulled blockers in his direction, Lloyd was content with letting himself get engulfed by the block or trying to slip around the blocker rather than taking him head-on.
 The Utah product has a bright future but might be a better fit in a zone-heavy scheme that allows him to fly around.

-CB Roger McCreary, Auburn (round projection: first round)
+CB Roger McCreary, Auburn (round projection: 1-2nd round)

 The Patriots love strappy man coverage corners with experience against top competition, and McCreary fits the bill.
-As the number one at Auburn, McCreary went up against the heavy-weight receivers in the SEC and fared well.
+However, as crazy as it may sound, his 29-inch arms will probably take him off many teams’ boards as a first-round prospect.
+Still, McCreary went up against the heavy-weight receivers in the SEC and fared well.
 In particular, his tape against John Metchie in the Iron Bowl was impressive for most of the game, where McCreary showed off his mirroring skills in press-man and competed with Metchie for four-plus quarters.
 Due to his smaller stature, McCreary might be a slot corner, or, at the very least, will cover the smaller Z receivers.
 Regardless, his elite man coverage traits will have him on the Pats’ radar as a potential first-round target.

 OT Trevor Penning, Northern Iowa (round projection: first round)